1. Follow safety and hygiene guidelines

 Limitations regarding the amount of people that businesses can welcome or the crowds that events can gather are being enforced.
 That's why, now more than ever, we recommend you book early.
 This will ensure you get the best table in Meribel's hottest apres-ski spot!

 5. Get off the beaten path

 Another great strategy to avoid the crowds and to discover Meribel's hidden gems along the way is to visit the area's lesser-known places.
-The Three Valleys are full of charming secret spots and the best way to explore them is to book a local guide.
-You'll get to ski remote stashes of powder, hit challenging trails on a mountain bike (or an e-bike – perfect for the whole family!), hike the Alpine summits and try out new things like sightseeing from a helicopter or paragliding.
+The valley is full of charming secret spots and the best way to explore them is to book a local guide.
+You'll get to ski remote stashes of powder and try out new things.
 There's a world of choices away from the tourist crowds in Meribel!